lopezdsr/sql-query/sqlref/sql_reference.template.md

 {: #chapterLateralViews}

 A lateral view is a component of a *simpleselect*.
-Lateral views allow to build  *virtual tables* at query execution time by means of *table-generating functions*.
+Lateral views allow to build  *virtual tables* at query execution time by using *table-generating functions*.
 Examples of table-generating functions are `explode()`, `posexplode()`, and `posexplode_outer()`.
 The explode()-style functions take an array or map as input and return a row for each element in the array.
-Refer to the section about [SQL functions](/docs/services/sql-query?topic=sql-query-sqlfunctions#sqlfunctions) for more details.
+For more information, see [SQL functions](/docs/services/sql-query?topic=sql-query-sqlfunctions#sqlfunctions).

 <h3 id="lateralView">lateralView</h3>

-The syntax of a lateral view clause is described by the syntax diagram below.
+The syntax of a lateral view clause is described by the following syntax diagram.

 <!--include-svg src="./svgfiles/lateralView.svg" target="./diagrams/lateralView.svg" alt="syntax diagram for a lateral view" layout="@break@" -->